EldonGabriel/eldongabriel.github.io/_posts/2025-08-26-refreshing-my-subnetting-skills.md

 ---

-## REPORT – IP Subnetting Fundamentals – v1.0.0
+## <center>From Handwritten Notes to Subnet Reference</center>

 **Focus:** Class C subnets /25–/29

-This report includes a complete table of subnet addresses, usable hosts, and broadcast addresses for the 192.168.1.0/24 network.
+My report includes a complete table of subnet addresses, usable hosts, and broadcast addresses for the 192.168.1.0/24 network.
 The math follows standard formulas:

 - **Subnet increment** = 2^(number of host bits)
 - **Usable hosts per subnet** = 2^(number of host bits) - 2